ampl/mp/doc/tables/mysql.rst

    that you installed in the previous step.
 You might need to change it if you have a different version of the driver.

-   Note that the MySQL ODBC/Connector distribution doesn't include the setup library so you have to omit the ``SETUP`` attribute during the driver registration unless you have installed this library from some other source.
+   Note that the MySQL ODBC/Connector distribution does not include a setup library.
+If you invoke ``myodbc-installer --help``, you may see an outdated example with a ``SETUP`` attribute specifying a setup library.
+   Omit this attribute during the driver registration unless you have installed a setup library from some other source.

 Go to :ref:`usage`.